 If you are having a party on board or an event, you will need the resources for your occasion.
 You may be able to arrange for decorations to be set up by the crew beforehand, so check this when booking.

 If the boat has BYO facilities, you will need to take your supplies.
 Alcohol, food, BBQ, whatever you plan on eating, you will need to stop off and get this beforehand.

 You won’t need ID for accessing the boat, but you should take it in the case as the legal age limit applies onboard.
 Also if the crew don’t think you to be of the right age, they can refuse not to serve you.

 If you’re skippering the boat yourself, you should also take with you navigation tools and maps.
 Some boats will provide these but best to bring your own in case.

 What To Expect Onboard

 If you’ve opted for a bareboat charter, how it works on the day will depend on the boat you charter.
 So, whether a license is required and how much experience you have driving a boat.
 Often you are met for a safety briefing before your charter and a skipper will teach you the ropes.
-This is how to drive the boat and dock, etc. As this will differ on a per boat basis – some boat owners require different things.
+So this is how to drive the boat and dock, etc. As this will differ on a per boat basis, Some boat owners require different things.
 It is better to check with the agency when looking at the self-drive boat options.